Anna Lo

+She was the first parliamentarian of East Asian ethnicity to be elected to any parliament or national assembly in any part of the UK.

 Early life

-Lo was born in North Point, British Hong Kong to Cantonese Chinese parents.
+Anna Manwah Lo was born in North Point, British Hong Kong, to Hongkonger parents on 17 June 1950.
+Her parents were born in Mainland China and had moved to British Hong Kong in 1948, one year before the Chinese Civil War had ended.
 She attended Shau Kei Wan East Government Secondary School.
 She moved to Northern Ireland in 1974 after meeting journalist David Watson.
+Lo later graduated from Ulster University, becoming the first trained social worker of ethnic minority background in Northern Ireland.

 She spent her early years in the country working for the BBC and the Royal Ulster Constabulary as an interpreter.
-In 1978, she started an English evening class for Chinese people in Northern Ireland.
+In 1978 she started an English evening class for Chinese people in Northern Ireland.

-Career

 Political career

 Lo was elected to the Northern Ireland Assembly for Belfast South in the 2007 assembly election.
-She is the first and, to date, only ethnic-minority politician elected at a regional level in Northern Ireland and the first politician born in East Asia elected to any legislative body in the United Kingdom.
+She was the first and, to date, only ethnic-minority politician elected at a regional level in Northern Ireland and the first politician born in East Asia elected to any legislative body in the United Kingdom.

-Lo stood as an Alliance Party candidate at the 2007 Northern Ireland Assembly election and was elected in Belfast South.
-After her re-election in 2011, Lo was appointed as the chair of the Northern Ireland Assembly's Environment Committee.
+Lo stood as an Alliance Party candidate in Belfast South.
+After her re-election in 2011, Lo was appointed the chair of the Northern Ireland Assembly's Environment Committee.
 She used this role to influence the Local Government Bill.
 As a result of her amendments, the new Councils have greater levels of openness and transparency as the audio of the main Council meetings is now recorded and Council papers are placed online.
 She further improved the freedom of the press at the new Councils by ensuring that journalists and the public can use social media during meetings.
+Lo was a former president of the Alliance Party and had been president from October 2016 to March 2017.

 She was selected as the Alliance Party's candidate for the Northern Ireland constituency in the 2014 European Parliament election.
-She won the best ever European election performance for the party.
+She received the highest percentage of votes in a European Parliament election for her party until that election.
+Her performance was surpassed in 2019.

-Lo has been the target of racial abuse by Ulster loyalists and did not stand for re-election as MLA in 2016 as a result.
+Lo was the target of racial abuse by Ulster loyalists and did not stand for re-election as MLA in 2016 as a result.

-Personal life

-Lo is a social worker and former chair of the Northern Ireland Chinese Welfare Association.
-She was awarded an MBE for services to Ethnic Minorities in the 2000 New Year Honours.

-Since 2007 Lo has suffered from non-Hodgkin lymphoma and must maintain a vegetarian diet to combat the illness.

 Political views

-Lo has declared her preference for Irish unification.
-She describes herself as anti-colonial and has said the partition of Ireland was "artificial".
-Lo also refers to herself as "a socialist and a republican in the international sense").
+Lo declared her preference for Irish unification.
+She described herself as anti-colonial and said the partition of Ireland was "artificial".
+Lo also referred to herself as "a socialist and a republican in the international sense".

 She expressed her outrage at First Minister Peter Robinson's defence of Pastor James McConnell, who was accused of making Islamophobic remarks.
-She has stated that she views the Democratic Unionist Party to be racist because of decisions like those.
+She stated that she viewed the Democratic Unionist Party to be racist because of decisions such as those.

-Lo supported moves to liberalise abortion laws in Northern Ireland and voted to extend the Abortion Act 1967, which already extends the rest of the United Kingdom, to Northern Ireland.
+Lo supported moves to liberalise abortion laws in Northern Ireland and voted to extend the Abortion Act 1967, which already applies to the rest of the United Kingdom, to Northern Ireland.